Aboodtt404/ICP-Notes/README.md

 ## 🙌 Contributing

-Contributions are welcome!
+Contributions are very much welcome!
 If you have ideas for improvements or find any bugs, feel free to open an issue or submit a pull request.
 Let's make this project even better together.

 ---

-## 📜 License

-This project is licensed under the MIT License.